What Can I Use To Clean Natural Stone?

 - Common Household Cleaners

-It's a very frequent mistake to think a single cleaning product can work on all surfaces.
-Sure, they might clean, but the thing with most common household cleaners is that the same abrasive properties that make them so effective can also break down the stone slabs or tiles' protective seal, making them vulnerable to stains, scratches, etches, and permanent dullness.
+But the thing with most common household cleaners is that the same abrasive chemical properties that make them effective can also break down the stone slabs' or tiles' protective seal.

 - Trendy DIY Cleaners

-What all these stone hazardous products have in common are their pH values.
-Those cleaners that contain chemicals with a high hydrogen-ion concentration —or high acidity— tend to cause serious damage to the stone's integrity.
+What all these hazardous to stone products have in common are their pH values.
+Those chemical cleaners that are high in basicity (bleach) or in acidity (ammonia) tend to cause serious damage to the stone's integrity.